 Recently, United Way of Lake County welcomed seven new members to their Board of Directors.
 We will be highlighting each of the new members on our blog.
 First up, hear from Kate Collins about why she decided to join the Board.

-When did you start working at United Way of Lake County?
+What inspired you to become involved with United Way of Lake County?

-Which of United Way’s programs do you connect to most and why?
+What aspect of United Way’s work do you connect most with and why?

 I think it’s the inclusivity of United Way’s approach that I value most.
 Many charities target very specific needs.
 United Way, on the other hand, targets whole communities.
 United Way of Lake County works with dozens of community partners and funds programs that promote healthy early childhood development and empower families throughout Beach Park, North Chicago, Round Lake, Waukegan and Zion.
 Broad-based community support with measurable outcomes is hard to beat.
 I guess I’m a utilitarian at heart.